 Benefits of Positive Working Capital

 By obtaining a consistently high level of working capital, organizations ensure that adequate cash levels are available for any potential upcoming opportunities or unanticipated scenarios.
-It also gives organizations more flexibility over how they run their operations which enables them to fulfill custom orders, expand and invest in new products at a faster rate.
+It also gives organizations more flexibility over how they run their operations, which enables them to fulfill customer orders, expand and invest in new products at a faster rate.

 Optimum use of working capital management evades any future hindrances in business operations.
-A ‘safety net’ is available to protect against lack of production or delays in payment of suppliers.
+A ‘safety net’ is available to protect against lack of production or delays in payments received.